zaiisao/Documentation/en/Video/custom_video_windows.md

   return true;
 }

 // Enable the external video source mode and register the video observer.
-Use the observer to pass the video data from the external source to the Engine  and then from the Engine to the application. agora::util::AutoPtr<agora::media::IMediaEngine> mediaEngine;
+Use the observer to pass the video data from the external source to the engine and then from the engine to the app. agora::util::AutoPtr<agora::media::IMediaEngine> mediaEngine;
 mediaEngine.queryInterface(lpAgoraEngine, agora::AGORA_IID_MEDIA_ENGINE);

 int mRet = apm->setParameters("{\"che.video.local.camera_index\":1024}");
 nRet = mediaEngine->registerVideoFrameObserver(lpVideoFrameObserver);

-// Start pushing the data into the Engine and retrieving data from the Engine.
-Usually you need to maintain a process loop. lpPackageQueue->PushVideoPackage(m_lpYUVBuffer, nYUVSize); // push to Agora SDK
+// Start pushing the data into the engine and retrieve the data from the engine.
+You may need to maintain a process loop. lpPackageQueue->PushVideoPackage(m_lpYUVBuffer, nYUVSize); // Push to the Agora SDK.

 // Disable the external video source mode. nRet = apm->setParameters("{\"che.video.local.camera_index\":0}");